Bae2504/Autonomous-Intelligence-CODEX/11_APPENDIX/C_Founding_Committee.md

 Committee

-shall

-thereafter
+shall thereafter

-be

-constituted
+be constituted

+and operated

 in accordance

 with

-the Committee
+the Committee Protocol

-Protocol

 and

-its Governance,
+its Governance.

-and

-shall

-thereafter

-operate

-accordingly.

 ---